Harmans Water: The Parks

-The Parks is a recent development and is on the site of the former RAF Staff College which closed in 1997.
-The first phase of the development, of 220 homes was developed by English Partnerships and completed in 2008.
-As of 2016 development continues with a further 530 homes and is due to be completed in 2017.
+The Parks is a recent development and is on the site of the former country estate and hamlet of Ramslade, which included the RAF Staff College which closed in 1997.
+The first phase of the development, of 220 homes was developed by English Partnerships after permission was granted in 2003, and completed in 2008.
+Further development continued with a community centre finished in 2015 and 530 more homes completed by 2017.

 Ramslade House, the former headquarters building of the RAF staff college, was originally planned to become a community centre but was demolished in 2016 to make way for a development of 12 townhouses being built by Taylor Wimpey.
+In order to honour the house, a memorial was built on the site.

+In 2018, following the demolition of pub The Blue Lion after its closure in 2014, construction began for a block of apartments known as Harmans House which is located next to the Ramslade Cottages.
+Construction finished in 2019.
+In early 2021, Taylor Wimpey transferred ownership of The Parks to Bracknell Forest Council, with their plans to bring the green spaces into use.
+In 2023, a calisthenics park was installed in one of the open space areas, with ten workout stations for residents to use.